 “There is still stigma that exists around mental health, and mental illness that we need to work together to overcome,” said Dr. Naeem.
 “This data allows us to focus on the whole person by concurrently addressing the physical and mental needs of our neighbors and identifying their local barriers to access services.
 In doing so, the location and type of services can be tailored in ways that are more convenient for the recipients and education can be hyper-localized and tailored to those recipients in a more culturally empowered way.”

 Parkland Center for Clinical Innovation (PCCI), founded in 2012, is celebrating a decade as a not-for-profit, healthcare innovation organization affiliated with Parkland Health.
-PCCI leverages clinical expertise, data science and social determinants of health to address the needs of vulnerable populations.
+PCCI leverages clinical expertise, data science and Non Medical Drivers of Health to address the needs of vulnerable populations.

 This Spring, HIMSS (Healthcare Information and Management Systems Society), a global thought leader and member-based society committed to reforming the global health ecosystem with information and technology, offered several platforms for PCCI’s experts to share their innovative programs with thousands of healthcare IT professionals.

 PCCI in collaboration with leaders from Parkland Health, Parkland Community Health Plan and Dallas County, have delivered eight presentations, four at the national HIMSS conference in Chicago and four at the Texas HIMSS regional conference in Dallas.
-These eight presentations highlight the impactful and diverse applications of artificial intelligence and social determinants of health in clinical and populations health programs.
+These eight presentations highlight the impactful and diverse applications of artificial intelligence and Non Medical Drivers of Health in clinical and populations health programs.

 These presentations include: